mannabri/ionic-react-admob-example/README.md

 }, []);
 ```

-Make sure to use a demo ad unit from Google.
-Do not use a real ad unit during development! https://developers.google.com/admob/ios/test-ads
+Important: Do not use a real ad unit id during development!
+Instead, you can use a demo id from Google: https://developers.google.com/admob/ios/test-ads

 Now, it's time to build the native ios project.